Who can attend?

 Wait, how exactly does it work?

 Utilizing a fluid model of play, Circle Singing often begins with exercises and games to ignite and practice skills of improvisation.
-Once the group is “warmed up” a facilitator will lead the group in improvised harmonic and rhythmic patterns are repeated until a song unique to that moment is created.
+Once the group is “warmed up” Davin Youngs leads the group in improvised harmonic and rhythmic patterns that are repeated until a song unique to that moment is created.
 These patterns as well as leadership may morph and change.
 There are no hard rules, although there are many ways of facilitating a successful circle.